pip-services/pip-services-docs/content/en/dart/components/lock/ilock.md

 #### releaseLock
 Releases a prevously acquired lock by its key.

-> Future releaseLock(String correlationId, String key)
+> Future releaseLock(String? correlationId, String key)

-- **correlationId**: String - (optional) transaction id used to trace execution through a call chain.
+- **correlationId**: String? - (optional) transaction id used to trace execution through a call chain.
 - **key**: String - unique lock key to release.